brightsg/Dubrovnik/Readme.md

 Overview
 ========

 The Dubrovnik project provides a series of bindings between Obj-C and the [Mono](https://www.mono-project.com) open source implementation of .NET.
 Functionally, it works like an Objective-C to C# language bridge.
-It is aslo possible to call the generated bindings from Swift.
+It is also possible to call the generated bindings from Swift.

 Dubrovnik is intended to provide a means of interfacing a Cocoa app to a .NET backend assembly or assemblies.
 The Dubrovnik code generator can be used to automate the generation of Obj-C bindings to those assemblies.
 This greatly simplifies interfacing .NET to Obj-C.